ElectraCOOL™ Thermoelectric Module Reliability

 To address the needs of customers with thermal cycling applications, we have integrated into our product-line TE modules with unique construction and know-how, that are particularly well suited in such challenging environments.

 The thinking behind the development of these ‘cycling’ modules was to reduce the surface area impacted by the shifting expansion and contraction of the ceramic substrates.

 Our thermal cycling modules don’t use the typical Direct Bond Copper, or DBC ceramics.
-Instead, bare ceramics with individual pads, arranged similarly to those on a DBC ceramic, are attached with a special adhesive or glue rather than indelibly bonded to the ceramics, like DBC .
+Instead, bare ceramics with individual copper pads, arranged similarly to those on a DBC ceramic, are attached with a special adhesive, or glue, to the hot-side ceramic.
 This substantially reduces the affected surface area from the foot-print of the ceramic substrate to that of the copper pad.
 Additionally the adhesives used have a degree of flexibility, or give, that further enhance reliability.
 It’s a patented process and it works.

-If your company uses modules in this type of application we encourage you to contact us to discuss your requirements - email@example.com or in North America our toll free phone number is 1 (866) 665-5434.
+If your company uses TE modules in a cycling application we encourage you to contact us to discuss your requirements.

 Our commitment to delivering thermoelectric modules that will perform as advertised requires rigorous Quality Control standards, testing and routine inspection.

 |Environmental Tests||High Temperature Storage Test||90 °C 1,000 Hours|

 |Thermal Shock Test||0 °C ~ 100 °C 10 Cycles|

 |Mechanical Shock Test||Freefall From A Height of 25cm 3 Times|